vbkmr/random-bojack/README.md

 # Local build (without docker)

 1. Clone the repo
-2. Get access to the CLIENT_ID
+2. Get access to the CLIENT_ID or create your own `https://unsplash.com/documentation`
 3. Create `.env` file and put the value of CLIENT_ID there like CLIENT_ID=xyz
 4. Include `.env` file in `.gitigonore `